Endmember Extraction from Hyperspectral Images Using Self-Dictionary Approach with Linear Programming: Experiments

 for the neighborhood of the $i$th pixel $\a_i$ under an MRSA value of $\phi$,

-and the total number $n$ of pixels in an HSI.
+and the total number $n$ of pixels in the HSI.
 For Urban, we examined the neighborhood density $\rho$ while varying $\phi$.
 Figure \ref{Fig: density} displays a histogram of $\rho$ with a bin size of 0.01 when $\phi = 0.4$.
 We can see from the figure that there is a small peak in the low-density range from $\rho = 0.08$ to $0.09$.
 In the experiments, we set $\phi = 0.4$ and removed all pixels $\a_i$ satisfying $\rho(i; \phi) \le \omega$ for a truncation parameter $\omega$ specified in advance.
-We ran the same algorithms as in Section \ref{Subsec: endmember extraction performance} for Urban while varying $\omega$ from $0$ to $0.15$.
-We set the input parameters $\lambda$ and $\mu$ of EEHT as $(\lambda, \mu) = (50, 300)$.
-We did not obtain any results from FGNSR, because a forced termination of MATLAB occurred due to out of memory.
+We ran the same methods as in Section \ref{Subsec: endmember extraction performance} for Urban while varying $\omega$ from $0$ to $0.15$.